 Maxim has spoken with us about music, art, life, and what the band fans can expect after suffering the terrible loss of vocalist Keith Flint in 2019 to suicide.

-The tragedy didn’t lead The Prodigy to split and they have said they intend to continue releasing music together – so, we will hopefully see the guys on stage soon.
+The tragedy didn’t lead The Prodigy to split and they have said they intend to continue releasing music together – so, worldwide fans will hopefully see the guys on stage soon.
+Meanwhile, they are touring the UK in July 2022 – there are 10 dates planned across the country so far.

 After all, we are talking about a musical group that has reached number one in album charts literally all over the world, has sold out huge stadium tours, has grown into one of the pioneers of mainstream big beat and has received as many as 33 music awards.